Go Backpacking

 After the briefing, we were clipped into a safety wire and climbed up the 60-foot spiral staircase to the top of the wooden platform.

-When Alex asked who wanted to go first, I noticed some hesitation from the others and so raised my hand.
-I knew I'd feel less anxiety if I went first versus waiting for the others to go before me.
+When Alex asked who wanted to go first, I noticed some hesitation from the others and raised my hand.
+I knew I'd feel less anxiety if I went first rather than waiting for the others to go before me.

 Dave ziplining at Empower Adventures Tampa Bay, Florida